-Is John Hinckley, who shot Reagan, no longer a threat?
+John Hinckley, who shot Reagan, can be freed from oversight next year

-Lawyers are scheduled to meet in federal court on Monday to discuss whether John Hinckley Jr., the man who tried to assassinate President Ronald Reagan, should be freed from court-imposed restrictions including overseeing his medical care and keeping up with his computer passwords.
+A federal judge said Monday that John Hinckley Jr., who tried to assassinate President Ronald Reagan four decades ago, can be freed from all remaining restrictions next year if he continues to follow those rules and remains mentally stable.

+U.S. District Court Judge Paul L. Friedman in Washington said during a 90-minute court hearing that he’ll issue his ruling on the plan this week.

-Since Hinckley, 66, moved to Williamsburg, Virginia, from a Washington hospital in 2016, the court-imposed conditions have included doctors and therapists overseeing his psychiatric medication and deciding how often he attends individual and group therapy sessions.
-Hinckley also can’t have a gun.
+Since Hinckley moved to Williamsburg, Virginia, from a Washington hospital in 2016, court-imposed restrictions have required doctors and therapists to oversee his psychiatric medication and therapy.
+Hinckley has been barred from having a gun.
 And he can’t contact Reagan’s children, other victims or their families, or actress Jodie Foster, who he was obsessed with at the time of the 1981 shooting.

-A status conference is scheduled for Monday before U.S. District Judge Paul L. Friedman in Washington.
+Friedman said that Hinckley, now 66, has displayed no symptoms of active mental illness, no violent behavior and no interest in weapons since 1983.

+“If he hadn’t tried to kill the president, he would have been unconditionally released a long, long, long time ago,” the judge said.
+“But everybody is comfortable now after all of the studies, all of the analysis and all of the interviews and all of the experience with Mr. Hinckley.”

+Friedman said the plan is to release Hinckley from all court supervision in June if all goes well.

-Attorney Barry Levine has asked for unconditional release, saying Hinckley no longer poses a threat.
-A 2020 violence risk assessment conducted on behalf of Washington’s Department of Behavioral Health concluded that Hinckley would not pose a danger.
+A 2020 violence risk assessment conducted on behalf of Washington’s Department of Behavioral Health concluded that Hinckley would not pose a danger if he‘s unconditionally released from the court-ordered restrictions.

-The U.S. government opposed ending restrictions as of a May court filing, and retained an expert to determined whether or not Hinckley would pose a danger to himself or others if unconditionally released.
-Findings from such an examination have not been filed in court.
+The U.S. government had previously opposed ending restrictions.
+But it took a different position Monday, with attorneys saying they would agree to unconditional release if Hinckley follows the rules and shows mental stability for the next nine months.

+Kacie Weston, an attorney for the U.S. government, said that it wants to make sure Hinckley can adapt well to living on his own after his mother died in July.
+Another concern is the impending retirement of one of his therapists and the looming end to a therapy group, which has provided a lot of support and social interaction for Hinckley.

 Hinckley was 25 when he shot and wounded the 40th U.S. president outside a Washington hotel.
 The shooting paralyzed Reagan press secretary James Brady, who died in 2014.
-It also injured Secret Service agent Timothy McCarthy and Washington police Officer Thomas Delahanty.
+It also injured Secret Service agent Timothy McCarthy and Washington police officer Thomas Delahanty.

 Jurors decided Hinckley was suffering from acute psychosis and found him not guilty by reason of insanity, saying he needed treatment and not life in prison.